-Wednesday, April 27, 2016 (10th day before election day)
+Wednesday, April 25, 2018 (10th day before election day)

 -Last day of period during which notice of election must be published if method of giving notice is not specified by a law outside the Election Code and publication is the selected method of giving notice.
 (Sec.
 4.003(a)(1)).
-The notice of election ordered by a commissioners court or by an authority of a city or school district, must be given by publication in a newspaper in addition to any other method specified.
+The notice of election ordered by an authority of a city or school district must be given by publication in a newspaper, in addition to any other method specified.
 (Secs.
 4.003(c) and (d)).